Fats, Oils & Grease (FOG)

 How to Avoid FOG

-Prevention is the best approach when managing FOG.
-Many of the problems associated with FOG can be prevented by using Best Management Practices (BMPs).
-Keeping food wastes out of the sanitary system is the most effective way to manage FOG.
-This can easily be accomplished by avoiding the disposal of food wastes through household garbage disposals or any other drain system.
-FSEs can minimize FOG in the sanitary system by installing and maintaining grease traps.
-Grease traps are installed in the establishment's drain system and attempts to trap grease while allowing water to flow freely through the system.
+Food Service Establishments can minimize FOG in the sanitary system by installing and maintaining grease traps.
+Grease traps are installed in the establishment's drain system and attempt to trap grease while allowing water to flow freely through the system.

 Grease Trap Maintenance